Damillora/shinosawa/tools/koukei/README.md

-# tools:build_disk
+# tools::koukei

+the scenery of shinosawa. various toolsets aiding with shinosawa development.

+## Commands
-Builds a shinosawa disk image from rootfs and kernel builds
+- build-image: builds a shinosawa disk image
+- emulate: launches QEMU to run shinosawa